 Ann Brinkmann, Executive Director/Founder

 Ann Brinkmann is an experienced educator in higher and secondary education, developing and teaching curriculum in Film Studies, Electronic Media, Digital Media, Technical Communications, Digital Literacy, Reading/Study Skills, and Journalism.
 Ann founded the Golden Lion Awards High School Film Festival in 2007.
-Today, Ann is the Executive Director of The UG Academy of Cinematic Arts and is committed to providing educational programming, competition, and award recognition for teens in the cinematic arts.
+Today, Ann is the Executive Director of The UG Academy of Cinematic Arts and is committed to providing educational programming, competition, and award recognition for students ages 9-19 in the cinematic arts.

 In Ann’s Words

 Growing up, I believed that nothing was impossible.
-Like The Field of Dreams, I believed that if “you built it, they would come.”
+Like The Field of Dreams, I believed that if “you build it, they will come.”
 I have approached each step on my journey as another lesson learned, another obstacle conquered, and another challenge waiting to confront.
 My students would tell you that I am passionate about the cinematic arts and that I push them to find their stories, develop characters, and produce films that inspire.
 I would tell you that I am passionate about life—the ups, the downs, the twists, the turns, and the faith that has led me on incredible journeys and taught me the true gift of each individual’s story.